Join other beer lovers on San Francisco's Pier 35 for Oktoberfest by the Bay. This annual Munich tradition features German beer, food, music, and fun.

 For all four sessions, you can buy either general admission tickets or VIP tickets.
 The general admission tickets include just your entrance into the event and the live music.
-The VIP tickets include a food buffet, a commemorative mug, your first beer (not unlimited all night), a private bar, guaranteed seating in a private area, and private restrooms.
+The VIP tickets include a food buffet, a commemorative mug, your first beer (not unlimited), a private bar, guaranteed seating in a private area, and private restrooms.

 The general admission tickets start at $25 per person (plus an online service fee).
 The VIP tickets are $75 per person (plus a service fee).

-This year, you will find the Oktoberfest by the Bay event on SF's Pier 48.
-It is just to the south of AT&T Park.
+This year, you will find Oktoberfest by the Bay on SF's Pier 35, near Pier 39 and Fisherman's Wharf.

-The two best places to stay in SF during Oktoberfest by the Bay are Union Square and in downtown SF.
-Both offer a variety of options from budget friendly two star hotels to high-end luxury suites.
+The two best places to stay in SF during Oktoberfest by the Bay are Fisherman's Wharf, Union Square and downtown SF.
+All three offer a variety of options from budget friendly two-star hotels to high-end luxury suites.

 I also recommend checking out the discounts offered on TripAdvisor.com.
 At anytime, you will find a few ways to save on your stay.
 Click here to check out their current deals for this weekend.

-This month is San Francisco is full of fun, colorful events.
+This month in San Francisco is full of fun, colorful events.
 Here are just a few others I think you will enjoy checking out.

 Craft Spirits Carnival: If you are looking forward to Oktoberfest by the Bay, you might also enjoy the Craft Spirits Carnival.
-It offers you the chance to try spirits from up to 100 brands.
+It offers you the chance to try spirits from up to 100 distilleries.
 Samples include whiskey, absinthe, rum, vodka, and more.
-Find more details and ticketing information here.

 Latino Film Festival: Another fun way to enjoy this weekend is to stop by the Latino Film Festival.
-At this event, you get the chance to check out films created by independent filmmakers.
-All films will be shown between September 18 - 27.
-Find the full schedule here.
+At this event, you get the chance to check out films created by independent filmmakers from the US, Latin America, Spain, and Portugal.